Nxve/AutoMudaeExt/README.md

 - Better logic/performance:
     - Handle hourly reset
     - Prevent tab from going inactive
+    - Should only `think` after the previous think
 - List of characters to claim even if not wished
     - Maybe whole series too
 - Option to use $dk, $daily